iaroob/design-patterns/README.md

+#### Design Patterns University Course
-This repository contains all the design patterns learned through different examples, using Java.
+This repository contains some of the design patterns learned through different examples, using Java.
-1. Factory Method
+- Factory Method
+- Composite
+- Command
+- Strategy
+- Template